topherCantrell/computerarcheology/content/Arcade/Frogger/SoundCode.md

 CmdRequest:
 ; Process a command request.
 Request is in A. The lowest priority voice is ; preempted with the request if the request is higher priority.
-Otherwise th ; request is ignored.
+Otherwise the ; request is ignored.
 0097: 32 46 40        LD      ($4046),A           ; {ram.cmdRequest} Hold requested command
 009A: CD E6 00        CALL    $00E6               ; {code.ReinitCommand} Reinit command if running